privacyidea/privacyidea/doc/index.rst

 The privacyIDEA documentation is work in progress.

+.. warning:: Some information are still from privacyIDEA 1.5 and thus a bit outdated!

 If you are missing any information or descriptions file an issue at `github <https://github.com/privacyidea/privacyidea/issues>`_ (which would be the preferred way), drop a note to info(@)privacyidea.org